 About Peak2Valley Instruments

 Located in Buxton, in the spectacular Derbyshire Peak District, Peak2Valley Instruments was founded by me, John Timmins, as a specialist supplier of refractor telescopes.
-We are now enjoying our seventh year of supplying premium telescopes to astronomers worldwide.
+We are now enjoying our ninth year of supplying premium telescopes to astronomers worldwide.

 You will see that this website is far removed from the glitzy, superbly illustrated offerings of other UK suppliers, and intentionally so.
 Websites can be quite expensive to set up and maintain, and I have decided to keep costs to a minimum to ensure that products supplied are as competitive as possible.